aburnheimer/webgrep/README.md

 Check URLs and report back if text-patterns are found.
 Behavior is sought to emulate the CLI tool grep as close as possible.

-Similar to grep, URLs may checked for the provided text-patterns once, or they may be polled for the patterns periodically.
+URLs may be checked for the provided text-patterns only-once similarly to grep, or they may be polled for the patterns over and over at a set period.

 Result output is made to STDOUT.